simoc/csvjdbc/docs/doc.md

 + when non-zero, defines the maximum number of lines of data to read from the file.
 Using this property together with `skipLeadingDataLines` enables a limited number of lines to be read from the middle of a very large file.

+### randomSeed
++ type: Long
++ default: None
++ Defines seed value for random number generation.
+Using the same seed value will repeat the same sequence of random numbers.

 ### separator
 + type: String